yosh-osw/quantum_ca_noise/README.md

 # quantum_ca_noise
-Data and code for the paper "Noise-Induced 1/f Dynamics in Cellular Automata"
+Data and code for the paper "Noise-Induced 1/f Dynamics in Cellular Automata with Quantum Probability Structures"